Aeroluna/LunaCoopMod/README.md

 - Added a visual red lazer sights when Mag-Field Accelerators is researched.
 - Changed Cyclone's Lock On ability visual missiles to the large missiles from Versus.
 - Increased Zealot (and variants) animation walk speed from 2.25 to 3 (Makes Zealots visually bounce around less at high movement speeds).
+- Increased Infestor (and variants) animation walk speed from 1.875 to 2.25.
 - Increased Hydralisk (and variants) animation walk speed from 2.086 to 2.6484.
 - Increased Hydralisk (and variants) attack animation speed.
 - Added turret tracking to Colossi (and variants).